This is the R script for Week 13 Lab.

 data into a spatially aware data frame.

-# convert data frame to a points simple feature object
+# Convert data frame to a points simple feature object

 <- store_raw %>%